krusi1/football-ratings/README.md

 ## Ratings vs xG

-Now, let's see change actual scores to expected goals on the horizontal axes.
-We get similar pattarens: Avarege team rating is higher when the team creates more chances (top left) or denies opponents from creating chances (top right).
-The two effects are summarized in the bottom right figure where I plot xG and opponents's xG together.
+Now, let's change actual scores to expected goals on the horizontal axes.
+We get similar patterns: Average team rating is higher when the team creates more chances (top left) or denies opponents from creating chances (top right).
+The two effects are summarized in the bottom right figure where I plot xG and opponent's xG together.
 Finally, we can aggregate them into a single measure, xG difference (bottom left).

 <details>